Pressure at infinity and strong positive recurrence in negative curvature: Introduction

 The appendix by Felipe Riquelme (Theorem~\ref{theo:entropies-coincide}) shows that different possible definitions of measure-theoretic entropy, the Kolmogorov-Sinai entropy, the Brin-Katok entropy, and the Katok entropy coincide in our geodesic flow context.
 This result is well known in the compact case, but not obvious at all without compactness.

-The authors thank warmly Jérôme Buzzi for numerous enlightening discussions about strong positive recurrence.
+The authors thank warmly both Jérôme Buzzi for numerous enlightening discussions about strong positive recurrence, and the referee for his very detailed reading and his comments that improved a lot our text.
 We acknowledge the support of the Centre Henri Lebesgue ANR-11-LABX- 0020-01 and ANR grant CCEM (ANR-17-CE40-0034).